 Chickens with impaired renal function may not be able to get rid of uric acid as efficiently.
 This can lead to an accumulation of uric acid within the blood, resulting in a condition referred to as hyperuricemia.

 Hyperuricemia can cause uric acid deposits to form within the joints (articular gout) and in visceral organs or other extra-visceral sites (visceral gout).
-Over time, these deposits will grow to form tophi (nodular masses of uric acid crystals).
+These deposits can grow to form tophi (nodular masses of uric acid crystals).
+Over time, it can lead to erosion of bone in affected joints.

 What are the Different Forms of Gout?